Jesulonimi21/swift-algorand-sdk-ios-showcase/Readme.md

 ## Transactions
-Now, we can proceed to allow the transfer of funds from account 1 to 2, the `Transfer From Account 1 to 2` button should no longer be greyed out after generating account 1 and 2, you can clivk on it to transfer funds from account 1 to 2, after the funds have been transferred, you should be able to see the transaction id in the info text and if you clicked on `Get Account2 Balance`, you should see the account balance
+Now, we can proceed to allow the transfer of funds from account 1 to 2, the `Transfer From Account 1 to 2` button should no longer be greyed out after generating account 1 and 2, you can click on it to transfer funds from account 1 to 2, after the funds have been transferred, you should be able to see the transaction id in the info text and if you clicked on `Get Account2 Balance`, you should see the account balance

 ```swift
   func transferFunds(sender:Account,receiverAddress:Address){